Updated on 07/01/2021

 Plant health, Pinewood Nematode

-The pinewood nematode (Bursaphelenchus xylophilus) is a microscopic worm that affects trees of the conifer family, especially maritime pine.
+The pinewood nematode (Bursaphelenchus xylophilus) is a microscopic worm that affects conifers, especially maritime pine.
 It is a particularly destructive parasite responsible for severe dieback in pine forests.
 Transmitted by an insect vector, its spread is mainly due to the transport of wood or plants.
 If this parasite were introduced into France, the Landes area would be at risk due to the widespread presence of maritime pine.
 As the National and European Reference Laboratory for identification of the pinewood nematode, ANSES has conducted several expert appraisals to assess the risks of introduction and establishment of the organism in France and to recommend management measures for pine wood and bark.

 What is the pinewood nematode?